Synthetic Social Media Influence Experimentation via an Agentic Reinforcement Learning Large Language Model Bot: Conclusions and Future Work

+Understanding the dynamics of public opinion evolution on online social platforms is crucial for understanding influence mechanisms and the provenance of information.
+Traditional influence analysis is typically divided into qualitative assessments of personal attributes (e.g., psychology of influence) and quantitative evaluations of influence power mechanisms (e.g., social network analysis).

+Many of the analysis approaches assume how influence is spread (e.g., diffusion \cite{Ghaffarzadegan24}, opinion ODE \cite{10068693}, or stochastic bounded confidence models \cite{R1}), but these are not topic-specific and lack dynamic adaptation at the individual scale.
+Our approach uses reinforcement learning (RL) to strategically decide what actions to take in conversations and an LLM to translate the actions into natural language.
+This enables us to better modulate our conversations to be natural and topic-specific, whilst maximizing the individual agent's long-term influence upon peers.
+Whilst there is emerging work on integrating LLMs and RL agents \cite{Dimi24} and large-scale simulations of agent behaviour \cite{park2024}, we believe at time of writing this is an important contribution.

+In terms of academic contribution, our work also enable researchers to ethically test new agents and create fine-scale experimentation on opinion dynamics for diverse topics.

+Our current findings reveal the following: (1) RL can achieve a gain of 10\% of the total available follower population, and (2) convergence can be better achieved by limiting the action space and incorporating self-observation.
+This demonstrates the simulation framework's capacity to create agents that can adapt to complex and unpredictable social dynamics.
+The potential application would be providing valuable insights for digital marketing strategists and policymakers in the dynamics of online opinion formation and influence.
 However, we acknowledge that one potential negative social impacts could be the misuse of the simulated environment in manipulating public opinion.
 If used unethically, the technology may craft highly persuasive and targeted misinformation campaigns on social media platforms.
 Conversely, this technology can also be instrumental in detecting malicious activities in social networks.

 One limitation of our research is the inherent unpredictability of actual social media discussions.
 Social dynamics are complex and unpredictable, and our rule-based simulated environment cannot fully replicate.
 Although the pre-trained RL algorithm demonstrates promising performs in the simulated environment, it presents one version of the actual possible outcome.
 Despite this, our research provides valuable insights into the mechanics of social interaction and opinion dynamics in online groups.